 Understanding age, gender, ethnicity, socioeconomic status and culture in relation to human development, education, and counseling.
 Non-majors may be permitted to enroll in this course under limited circumstances with the permission of the course instructor, department head, and graduate school dean.
 May be repeated up to 3 credits.
-Learning Outcomes

-Awareness will be accomplished by assisting students in the exploration and identification of students' individual cultural assumptions(i.e. WORLDVIEW) in relation to people diverse from themselves.
-This will be accomplished via modeling, observations, readings, group processing and other experiential exercises.
+Awareness will be accomplished by assisting students in the exploration and identification of students' individual cultural assumptions(i.e. WORLDVIEW) in relation to people diverse from

 - 2. Knowledge will be accomplished by exploring the question, "What is Multiculturalism" in its many forms, roles, and relationships.
 It will begin with the examination of the psychology of multiculturalism and the requirements of cultural competency in intercultural communications.
 In addition, a review of various theories of diversity (i.e. identity development, acculturation, worldview, bilingualism, and disability, to name a few) will be embedded in readings, assignments, and class discussion.
-Exploration of various diverse populations will also be integrated into this course. - 3.
-Skills will focus on "How to" of multicultural competency and its practical applications to everyday interactions.
+Exploration of various diverse populations will also be integrated into this course. - Skills will focus on "How to" of multicultural competency and its practical applications to everyday interactions.
 Students will learn about basic issues related to assumptions that are used in communication intra-cultural and intercultural interactions.